-Direct costs that are associated with identifiable and unique software products controlled by the Bank that are expected to generate economic benefits beyond one year, are recognised as assets.
+Direct costs that are associated with identifiable software products controlled by the Bank that are expected to generate economic benefits beyond one year, are recognised as assets.
 Direct costs include staff costs of the software development team and an appropriate portion of relevant overheads.
-Costs associated with maintaining computer software programmes are recognised as an expense over the expected period of usage (not expected to exceed 12 months).
+Costs associated with maintaining computer software programmes are recognised as expenses over the expected period of usage (not expected to exceed 12 months).